waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test to Falsify:** If the systematic re-exploration of Olivine and Ecruteak fails, I must thoroughly re-explore Route 42, using the ITEMFINDER on every tile.
 - **Assumption:** An NPC's dialogue is the key to progressing.
   - **Alternative Hypothesis:** The key is a hidden item, and no NPC provides a direct clue.
-  - **Test to Falsify:** If the NPC sweep of Olivine and Ecruteak fails, I must perform a full sweep of both cities with the ITEMFINDER on every tile.
+  - **Test to Falsify:** If the NPC sweep of Olivine and Ecruteak fails, I must perform a full sweep of both cities with the ITEMFINDER on every single tile.

 # Olivine Lighthouse Puzzle Log (SOLVED - BLOCKED)
 - **Discovery:** The warps at (16, 11) and (17, 11) on 2F share the same destination entry points as the pits at (16, 13) and (17, 13).